paavanc/flask-postgres-replica/README.md

 Helm is used to create our Postgres Stateful replica set.

-The k8 cluster is running a private subnet and can hit the internet via our nat gateway.
+The k8 cluster is running in a private subnet and can hit the internet via our nat gateway.

 ## TradeOffs